 Founder | Senior Principal / London

-Rod Sheard is one of the most experienced architects in sports and entertainment in the world with a unique portfolio that includes the design of two Olympic stadiums for the Sydney 2000 and London 2012 Games.
+Rod Sheard is one of the world’s most experienced sports and entertainment architects, with a unique portfolio that includes the design of two Olympic stadiums for the Sydney 2000 and London 2012 Olympic and Paralympic Games.

 As Chairman of the EMEA regional board and a Senior Principal at Populous, Rod has been directing a team of innovative and highly creative architects on the design of some of the world’s most renowned sports, entertainment and public assembly buildings, which have been venues for the most successful sporting events of the last decade.